 If you are an Empath you have probably had at least one morphing experience.
 Some of you may experience it on a daily basis.
-I liken morphing to an encounter with a boggart would… You would have to be familiar with Harry Potter to understand where I am going with this.

 In the Harry Potter books a boggart is described as a shape-shifting non-being that takes on the form of the viewer’s worst fear.

 So what does this have to do with an Empath you might ask?

 Well, there are some Empaths who act like a boggart but rather than shifting their shape, they shift their behaviour to fit in with the onlooker’s assumptions.
 They unconsciously morph their personality traits to fit the profile of another person’s beliefs.

 Many Empaths are misread and wrongly interpreted.
 Their quiet ways are sometimes seen as arrogance, snobbery or standoffishness.

 Depending how the Empath feels will depend on what face they show the world.
 When displaying their ‘face of overwhelm’ it is often misinterpreted as a distinct lack of interest in others.

 There are some who will take the Empath’s still ways as a sign of self-importance and grandeur.
 If they feel judged or awkward, when in the Empaths presence, it may lead to a low opinion of them.
 (Also similar to the mirror-effect.)